ClaudiaFue/Midterm-Project/README.md

 ## A little bit about me

+**Personal Life:**
-**Personal Life:** I live with my mom and dad and my little sister.
+> I live with my mom and dad and my little sister.
 I also have an older sister who is married and with a child.
 My family is actually really big if you count all of the relatives from the other states like:
 * Texas
 * Tennessee
 * Virginia
 * Maryland.
-Its also possible that there are more unknown relatives as well because I only know some relatives from Texas and from Tennessee.
+Its also possible that there are more _unknown relatives_ as well because I only know some relatives from Texas and from Tennessee.

-**Requirements:**

-This project is to be managed in a public GitHub repository.
-Submit the Clone with HTTPS URL for the repository that contains the personal site.

-The README.md is to serve as the [home page](https://en.wikipedia.org/wiki/Home_page) for your personal site on GitHub.
-Other markdown pages are to be linked to from the README.md.
-Provide navigation forward and backward when linking between markdown documents.
-Also, if useful, create links to navigate within a markdown document.

-The information that you present on the markdown pages is up to you.
-But, it must meet the following requirements.
-The site must have a minimum of five markdown pages and contain the following somewhere on the pages.

-* Paragraphs.
-* Headers.
+# Education
+> Currently I am a freshman in the [University of Missouri-Columbia](https://missouri.edu) but I am studying to earn a **Bachelors Degree** in Information Technology > with the pathway of Engineering.

 * Links between the markdown pages.
 * Links to other web sites.
 * One or more images that are hosted in the GitHub repo.
 * One or more images that are hosted elsewhere on the web.
-* A list.
-* Some text that is bolded.
-* Some text that is italicized.
 * A block of code.